codex-storage/plonky2/README.md

 This repository was originally for Plonky2, a SNARK implementation based on techniques from PLONK and FRI.
 It has since expanded to include tools such as Starky, a highly performant STARK implementation.

+## Codex fork

+This repo is Codex's fork of the original Plonky2 repository at https://github.com/0xPolygonZero/plonky2/.

+For now at least, our modifications are in the [`codex` branch](https://github.com/codex-storage/plonky2/tree/codex).

+These include:

+- [x] option to turn off randomizing unused wires
+- [x] option to export the witness and related metadata
+- [x] simple web-based tool to visualize the witness
+- [ ] tooling to analyze circuits
+- [ ] support for Monolith hash
+- [ ] support for Poseidon2-Goldilocks hash
+- [ ] support for Poseidon2-BN254 hash (for more efficient BN254 wrapper)

 ## Documentation